Blogs

 wave

-The cardinals are completely cut off from the outside world.
-Voting is conducted by secret ballot, requiring a two-thirds majority (89 votes).
-Each ballot features the inscription "Eligo in Summum Pontificem" ("I elect as Supreme Pontiff"), with the cardinal writing their chosen candidate's name in disguised handwriting.
-The Vatican's mobile network is shut down during this period, ensuring absolute secrecy, as mandated by canon law.
+Now, these cardinals are totally cut off from the outside world.
+No phones, no internet, nothing.
+They're voting by secret ballot, needing a two-thirds majority – that's 89 votes – to elect a new pope.
+Each ballot says "Eligo in Summum Pontificem" ("I elect as Supreme Pontiff"), and they have to write the name of their chosen candidate in disguised handwriting.
+Even the Vatican's mobile network is shut down!
+That's serious dedication to secrecy, all according to canon law.
+It's like a high-stakes game of poker, but with significantly higher stakes.

-Black smoke signals the absence of a decision, while white smoke, along with the ringing of Vatican bells, proclaims the election of a new pope.
-The world awaits on St. Peter's Square, a sea of anticipation.
-The newly elected pope will then appear on the loggia of St. Peter's Basilica to deliver the "Urbi et Orbi" blessing ("To the City and the World").
+Here’s the dramatic part: Black smoke means no decision yet.
+More ballots are needed.
+But white smoke?
+That’s the signal!
+Along with the ringing of the Vatican bells, it signals the election of a new pope.
+Imagine the scene in St. Peter's Square – a sea of faces, all waiting with bated breath.
+The new pope will appear on the loggia of St. Peter's Basilica to deliver the "Urbi et Orbi" blessing – "To the City and the World."
+It's a breathtaking moment.

 FAQ